-X began preparations for the operation of a business to be commenced and incurred pre-trade expenses of R100 000.
+X began preparations for the operation of a new business and incurred pre-trade expenses of R100 000.
 X decided to abandon the project before the commencement of the trade.

-The pre-trade expenses will not be allowable as a deduction under section 11A because the trade to which they relate never commenced.
+The pre-trade expenses are not allowable as a deduction under section 11A because the trade to which they relate never commenced.